TheLucasNorth/electrr/README.md

 ## Documentation

-You can find the electrr documentation at [TBC]
+You can find the electrr documentation at https://lucasnorth.gitbook.io/electrr/

 ## Security Vulnerabilities